badcafe/jsonizer/docs/USER_GUIDE.md

             //  👇 rename the field
             item.firstName = item.first_name!;
             delete item.first_name;
-            return item; // we don't make a copy, we are just
+            return item; // we choose to not make a copy, we are
-                        // returning the updated structure          🖕
+                        // just returning the updated structure          🖕
                         // this is why the 'firstName' field is added to the source type },
         numberOfHobbies: {